 Life wasn’t always easy for Bengie Lynn Tyson.
-She’d had minor run-ins with the law and battled substance abuse and was the mother of a young son who lived with his father.
-Though Bengie would often travel and move from place to place, she maintained an open dialogue with her parents, speaking to them frequently and letting them know where she was.
+She’d had minor run-ins with the law, battled substance abuse, and was the mother of a young son who lived with his father.
+Though Bengie would often travel and move from place to place, she maintained an open dialogue with her parents, speaking to them frequently by letting them know where she was.

-In 2009 she was supporting herself by working as a waitress in Phoenix, Arizona.
+In 2009, Bengie was supporting herself by working as a waitress in Phoenix, Arizona.
 She had her own place and things were looking up for her, except that she was in a relationship with a man that her parents didn’t approve of.
 They describe the relationship as being unstable.

 “She tended to gravitate toward the low-life people with lower self-esteem than her who needed her help,” said Bengie’s father Byron Tyson.
 “Benji always suffered from a self-esteem problem.
 Maybe we didn’t do enough to build it up.”